ChenxingWang93/learning-webgl/obsidian/Transformations/Clip space projection.md

 }
 ```

-This function is not usually the case in most math libraries.
-Instead, there is usually a function called **ortho** or **orthographic** which is more complete:
+This simple function is not what we will find in most math libraries.
+Instead, there is usually a function called **ortho** or **orthographic** which is a bit more complete, allowing us to easily define the limits of the **clip space**:

 ```js
 function orthographic(left, right, bottom, top, near, far) {